 Based in the Midlands Happy to travel anywhere and at any time.

-Predominently social research, particularly vulnerable, children/youth, hard/difficult to reach, plus sensitive subjects - crime/victimisation, culture/religion, health/medical, personal issues, etc.
+Predominently social research, particularly vulnerable, children/youth, hard/difficult to reach, mental health/learning difficulties/capacity issues, plus sensitive subjects - crime/victimisation, culture/religion, health/medical, personal issues/difficulties, etc.

 My person-centred counselling and psychotherapy training and experience has impacted my research practice.

 The result is a person-centred approach to qualitative research which is more socially responsible, genuinely collaborative and able to reach greater depths.

 I believe it is beneficial to all involved – client, researcher and respondent - to be open and honest about the subject from the beginning, to clarify the need for, the aims and objectives of the research, to communicate the importance of and the value we place on their contribution, to allow respondents to make an informed choice about the extent to which they participate and what they choose to disclose, to support them through the research process and signpost if/when necessary to relevant support agencies.